easypanel-io/website/docs/05-templates/flame/index.md

 ## Description

-Flame is a self-hosted startpage app for your server.
-It allows you to create, update, and delete applications and bookmarks directly from the app using built-in GUI editors.
-You can pin your favorite items to the homescreen for quick and easy access.
-Flame also includes an integrated search bar with local filtering and support for 11 web search providers.
-It has an authentication system to protect your settings, apps, and bookmarks.
-You can customize the Flame interface with dozens of options, including support for custom CSS and 15 built-in color themes.
-It also includes a weather widget with current temperature, cloud coverage, and animated weather status.
-Flame can be installed using Docker or without Docker.
-It supports Docker integration and Kubernetes integration.
-You can also import HTML bookmarks into Flame.
-Flame is written in Node.js + Express on the backend and React Redux TypeScript on the frontend.
+Flame is a self-hosted startpage for your server, designed to be your very own application hub.
+Inspired by SUI, its sleek design is not only visually appealing but also incredibly easy to use.
+With Flame, you can create, update, and delete your applications and bookmarks directly from the app using built-in GUI editors.
+It also allows you to pin your favorite items to the homescreen for quick and easy access.
+The app features an integrated search bar with local filtering and 11 web search providers, and even gives you the ability to add your own.
+Flame also includes an authentication system to protect your settings, apps, and bookmarks.
+The interface is highly customizable, with dozens of options including support for custom CSS, 15 built-in color themes, and a custom theme builder.
+Additionally, Flame features a weather widget with current temperature, cloud coverage, and animated weather status.
+It also integrates with Docker to automatically pick and add apps based on their labels.

 ## Benefits

+- Personalized Startpage: Flame provides a self-hosted startpage for your server, allowing you to create a personalized hub for all your applications and bookmarks.
+Its design, inspired by SUI, is easy to navigate and use.
-- Easy to setup and use: Flame is very easy to setup and use.
-It includes built-in editors that allow you to setup your own application hub without any file editing.
+- Easy Setup: With built-in editors, Flame allows you to set up your very own application hub in no time.
+There's no need for file editing, making it a user-friendly solution for managing your applications.
-- Customizable interface: Flame offers dozens of options to customize the interface to your needs.
-You can use custom CSS, choose from 15 built-in color themes, and even create your own custom theme.
+- Customizable Interface: Flame offers dozens of options to customize the interface according to your needs.
+It includes support for custom CSS, 15 built-in color themes, and a custom theme builder.
-- Integrated search bar: Flame includes an integrated search bar with local filtering.
-It supports 11 web search providers and allows you to add your own.
-You can search through all your apps and bookmarks or use specific search engines with shortcuts.
-- Authentication system: Flame has an authentication system to protect your settings, apps, and bookmarks.
-You can set a password to secure your Flame instance.
+- Integrated Weather Widget: Flame includes a weather widget that provides current temperature, cloud coverage, and animated weather status.
+This feature adds a personal touch to your startpage.
-- Docker and Kubernetes integration: Flame supports Docker integration, allowing you to automatically add apps based on their labels.
-It also supports Kubernetes integration, allowing you to add apps using Kubernetes ingresses.
+- Docker Integration: Flame seamlessly integrates with Docker, allowing it to automatically pick and add apps based on their labels.
+This feature simplifies the process of managing your applications.

 ## Features

-- Create, update, and delete applications and bookmarks: Flame allows you to create, update, and delete applications and bookmarks directly from the app using built-in GUI editors.
-No file editing is necessary.
+- Application and Bookmark Management: Flame allows you to create, update, and delete your applications and bookmarks directly from the app using built-in GUI editors.
-- Pin favorite items to the homescreen: You can pin your favorite items to the homescreen for quick and easy access.
-This allows you to have quick access to your most frequently used apps and bookmarks.
+- Quick Access: With Flame, you can pin your favorite items to the homescreen for quick and easy access.
+- Integrated Search Bar: Flame features an integrated search bar with local filtering, 11 web search providers, and the ability to add your own.
+- Authentication System: Flame includes an authentication system to protect your settings, apps, and bookmarks.
-- Weather widget: Flame includes a weather widget that displays the current temperature, cloud coverage, and animated weather status.
-You can obtain an API key from a Weather API and enter the lat/long for your location to enable the weather widget.
+- Weather Widget: Flame features a weather widget that provides current temperature, cloud coverage, and animated weather status.
+- Docker Integration: Flame integrates with Docker to automatically pick and add apps based on their labels.

 ## Links